hperrin/svelte-material-ui/SASS.md

 # Custom Theme with Sass

-To create a custom theme, use the SMUI Theme Builder.
+To create a custom theme, install the SMUI Theme Builder.

 ```sh
 npm install --save-dev smui-theme